-Non-disclosures keep the general public from being able to find the record of your arrest; however, certain licensing agencies, police, and governmental agencies will still have access to your record.
-When a non-disclosure has been granted, you are allowed to legally deny the arrest.
+“Non-disclosures” keep the general public from being able to find the record of your arrest; however, certain licensing agencies, police, and governmental agencies will still have access to your record.
+When a non-disclosure has been granted, you are allowed to legally deny the arrest in most circumstances.
 Therefore, it is a very important tool to restoring your future.
 An order of non-disclosure is unfortunately only applicable to certain criminal offenses.

-Major changes in non-disclosure law have come into effect September 1, 2015.
+Major changes in non-disclosure law have taken place with the 2015 amendments allowing for certain convictions to be non-disclosed and then again in 2017 allowing for some first time driving while intoxicated cases to be non-disclosed.
 You may not be entitled to an expunction but may still be eligible for an order of non-disclosure.

 - The court must have given you deferred adjudication community supervision.

 - The deferred adjudication must also be completed successfully.
 Once completed, the court should give an order of dismissal and discharge.

 - The particular offense must qualify as an offense which can receive an order of non-disclosure.
 The offenses which disqualify a person from receiving an order of non-disclosure are those which:

 - Require a person to register as a sex offender;

 - An offense involving family violence or with affirmative finding of family violence;